skotperez/wpmap/README.md

 Latest version: 0.3 (this version is not compatible with the previous).

-wpmap plugin let you show in a map posts and other custom post types in your Wordpress posts and pages.
+wpmap plugin lets you show in a map posts and other custom post types in your Wordpress posts and pages.

-wpmap use OpenStreetMaps and Leaflet.
+wpmap uses OpenStreetMaps and Leaflet.

 This is a very alpha version of wpmap.
 Things to be considered: